sigoden/opscan/README.md

 ## License

-Copyright (c) 2022 opscan-developers.
+Copyright (c) 2023 opscan-developers.

-argc is made available under the terms of either the MIT License or the Apache License 2.0, at your option.
+opscan is made available under the terms of either the MIT License or the Apache License 2.0, at your option.

 See the LICENSE-APACHE and LICENSE-MIT files for license details.